 She quickly found a tiny earthworm, then a bigger one.
 Tiny, white bugs also emerged from the small hole that she dug in the ground.
 I suggested that she place the worms on the white piece of cardboard to get a better view of them and she did, observing them, mesmerized, through the magnifying glass.

 Next, I showed her the tweezers and how to use them.
 Tweezers are a fantastic tool for practicing fine motor skills and there are many ways they can be applied in nature.
-The Little Naturalist used them to pick up small twigs and lined them up on the cardboard.
+My daughter used them to pick up small twigs and lined them up on the cardboard.
 But she soon found a bigger challenge when a roly poly emerged from the soil.
 After some initial fiddling, she managed to grasp the bug very gently and place it in the plastic bug container, where she examined it further with the magnifying glass.

 We wrapped up the session by bringing out the sketch pad and colored pencils.
-Soon, an imaginary world where giant roly polies and whales intermingled had sprung from the white pad.
+Soon, an imaginary world where giant roly polies and whales effortlessly intermingled had sprung from the white pad.